Berny23/virtual-surround-manager/README.md

 ### Flatpak

-The UI, filter chain node creation and audio source node detection work fine.
-However, setting the metadata for actual routing does absolutely nothing and the connection is not visible in coppwr.
-But this should actually work, because EasyEffects and other apps also support Flatpak.

-**IF YOU ARE A DEVELOPER, PLEASE HELP ME WITH THE FLATPAK.
-THANKS!**

 1. Clone repository: `git clone https://github.com/Berny23/virtual-surround-manager.git`
 2. Change directory: `cd virtual-surround-manager`
 3. Build the flatpak: `flatpak-builder --force-clean --user --install-deps-from=flathub --repo=repo --install flatpak_build ./dist/flatpak/de.berny23.virtual_surround_manager.Devel.json`